 These are the people we need to speak to for this blog post.
 Because starting a business takes a lot of time and energy.
 And oftentimes, it takes a lot of money.
 It is true, marketing and other professional services often aren’t as capital intensive as most businesses are, but there are still costs associated with starting and running them.
 All of this was at the top of our minds as we spoke with Aldora Capital, a Portland based commercial lender focusing on SBA 7(a) Express loans.

 The Small Business Administration – the SBA – provides these loans as a form of financing to small businesses that can prove they cannot access credit elsewhere at reasonable terms.
+And there are plenty of potential customers for them with over 30.2 million small businesses in the United States.
 It is a bit of a misnomer to say the SBA provides the loans.
 With this program they simply guarantee the loans so that the financial institutions they partner with will make the loans to these small businesses.
 7(a) loans vary in size but can go up to $5,000,000.
 The program itself is meant to help American small businesses grow and prosper, and it is self-funding.
 This means that the SBA tries not to take money from the federal government to fund these loans.

 Speaking with Aldora we learned that these are exactly the sorts of loans the people like our readers need to know more about.
 Since the program is meant for those that cannot access traditional financing at reasonable rates, SBA 7(a) loans would be an ideal financial product for recently graduated students trying to get their own companies started.
 The requirements are pretty open – certain industries are prohibited, things like gambling and finance – so most of us ought to have an easy enough time getting started.